 How to Locate & Copy Your Photos

-- Turn on your computer and locate the photographs you want to display on the frame.
-On most computers these photographs will be stored in a folder called "My Pictures" or "My Documents."
+- On most computers, these photographs will be stored in a folder called "My Pictures" or "My Documents."
 Just right-click (or Ctrl+click for Mac OS) on "My Computer," choose "Explore" from the menu and navigate to those folders.
 Once there click on "View" and choose "Thumbnails" from the menu.
-This will allow you to see a preview of each photograph so you can choose the right ones.
+This will allow you to see a preview of each photograph so you're able to choose the right ones.

-- Highlight the first file you want to copy, hold down the "Ctrl" key on the lower left or right hand side of your keyboard, and then select the next photo you want to copy.
+- Highlight the first file you want to copy, hold down the "Ctrl" key on the lower left or right-hand-side of your keyboard, and then select the next photo you want to copy.
 Continue this process until you have selected all of the photographs you want to display on your digital photo frame.
-After you have selected all of the files right-click and choose "Copy" from the menu.
+After you have selected all of the files, right-click and choose "Copy" from the menu.
 This will copy all of the files to a temporary clipboard and make it easier to move them.
 Some digital frame software allows you to drag and drop photos.
-It might also be easier if you choose all the images and place them into a new folder.
-This way you can view all your images easily.
+Selecting all the images and placing them in a new folder is also an easy way to keep which pictures you want for your frame organized.
+This way you can view all your pictures in one place.

 Find & Upload the Pictures Onto Your Hard Drive with an External Drive

-- Make sure that you have copied all images that you want by the using the previous instructions.
+- Ensure you've copied all images that you want using the instructions under "How to Locate and Copy Your Photos".
 Insert a thumb drive into a free USB port on your computer.
 Wait a few seconds for the computer to recognize the thumb drive, then right-click the drive letter of that thumb drive (most likely the drive letter will be "E:" "F:" or "G").
 After right-clicking choose "Paste" from the menu.
 This will copy all of the photographs you selected in the previous step onto your thumb drive.